qeftser/tang/kf/README.md

 was presented in the text.
 I went over the equations several times but maybe missed something?
 Linear filter was not implimented because I already spent a while on the nonlinear one :/

+## /ch9

+Implimentation fo the extended kalman fiter and duel linear kalman filters from chapter 9.
+These things are tedious and annoying to debug.
+Anyway, they are there for your viewing pleasure.